PedroHenrique-git/csrf-graphql-example/readme.md

 ## Getting started

-This project requires node and npm to run.
+This project requires node and npm to run. <br />
 I recommend installing node using the [nvm](https://github.com/nvm-sh/nvm).

 ## Installing dependencies